A generalized statistical model for fits to parton distributions: Introduction

+\item The fit presented in Fig.~\ref{fig:GMM_case1:d} and Fig.~\ref{fig:GMM_case1:e} is an example of how the GMM method provides a more accurate representation of the uncertainty compared to the LS method by spanning the range of possible theory predictions, given the tension in the data sets.
+Specifically, using the GMM, we find that the uncertainty bands are larger when the tension is more prominent and smaller otherwise.
+On the other hand, more traditional methods of addressing tension tend to expand uncertainties more uniformly, resulting in larger uncertainty bands in regions where the tension is not large.

+\item The GMM introduces the number of modes ($K$) of the distribution as a hyperparameter.
+We demonstrate the use of Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) not only to determine $K$ in order to avoid over-fitting or under-fitting, but also to be used as quantitative tests of the consistency of data sets. \end{itemize}

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:tension}, we set up a toy PDF model and describe different pseudo-data sets, some of which have obvious tension between them.
-Section~\ref{sec:GMM} introduces the Gaussian Mixture Model as the statistical model to be used in order to deal with inconsistencies in data sets.
+In Appendix~\ref{app:sec:pseudo_data} we describe how the pseudo-data sets we use in the fits are generated.
+Section~\ref{sec:GMM} introduces the Gaussian Mixture Model as a statistical model that can be used to tackle inconsistencies in data sets.
 In Sec.~\ref{sec:result_GMM}, the results of the GMM fit are compared with those of conventional fits using the usual least squares fit.
 Consistency between the GMM and the commonly-used Least Squares (LS) method is evaluated using a data set with no tension in Sec.~\ref{sec:consistency}.
-Finally, we discuss our results and conclude in Sec.~\ref{sec:conclusion}.
+We discuss our results and conclude in Sec.~\ref{sec:conclusion}.
+Additionally, we describe a more intuitive Bayesian perspective of the GMM in Appendix~\ref{sec:appendix:Bayesian} and discuss some of the differences and intricacies related to BMA and Ensemble Learning in Appendix~\ref{sec:app:BMA_and_BMC}.
+In Appendix~\ref{sec:app:W_boson}, we provide a much simpler and more accessible example using the real world data of $W$-boson mass measurements.